Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: Introduction

 Below we list few more open questions.

 Our construction may be considered as a tropicalization of the spectral problem (smooth $\mathtt M$--curves and divisors) associated to real regular finite--gap KP solutions (potentials) in the rational degeneration of such curves.
 An interesting open question is whether all smooth $\mathtt M$--curves may be obtained starting from our construction.
+At this aim it should be relevant to investigate the relation of our construction with the KP tropical limit studied in \cite{AFMS}.

 The tropical limit studied in \cite{KW2} (see also \cite{DMH} for a special case) has a different nature: reconstruct the soliton data from the asymptotic contour plots.
 In our setting, that would be equivalent to tropicalize the reducible rational spectral problem connecting the asymptotic behavior of the potential (KP solution) to the asymptotic behavior in $\vec t$ of the zero divisor of the KP wave function (see \cite{A2} for some preliminary results concerning soliton data in $Gr^{\mbox{ TP}}(2,4)$).

 Relations between integrability and cluster algebras were demonstrated in \cite{FG,KG}, and the cluster algebras were essentially motivated by total positivity \cite{FZ1,FZ2}.
 In \cite{KW2} cluster algebras have appeared in connection with KP solitons asymptotic behavior.
 We expect that they should also appear in our construction in connection with the tropicalization of the zero divisor.
 Moreover a deep relation of (degenerate) KP solutions with cluster algebras is also suggested by the fact that the geometric systems of relations which encode the position of the divisor have a natural interpretation as amalgamation of small positive Grassmannians respecting total non--negativity \cite{FG1,Lam2, AG4}.

 For a fixed reducible curve the Jacobian may contain more than one connected component associated to real regular solutions.
 Therefore, in contrast with the smooth case, different connected components may correspond to different Grassmannians.
 Some of these components may correspond not to full positroid cells, but to special subvarieties.
 For generic curves the problem of describing these subvarieties is completely open.
 For a rational degeneration of genus $(n-1)$ hyperelliptic $\mathtt M$-curves this problem was studied in \cite{A1} and it was shown that the corresponding soliton data in $Gr^{\mbox{ TP}}(k,n)$ formed $(n-1)$--dimensional varieties known in literature \cite{BK} to be related to the finite open Toda system.
 The same KP soliton family has been recently re-obtained in \cite{Nak} in the framework of the Sato Grassmannian, whereas the spectral data for the finite Toda was studied earlier in \cite{KV}.